pspanoudakis/System-Programming-Projects/README.md

 - `lib` directory: Source files for ADT's used by the app.
 - `build` directory: Used during app build for objective files.
 - `Makefile`
-- `create_infiles.sh` script to generate input File.
+- `create_infiles.sh` script to generate Country directories.

 ### Compiling, Executing & Using the app
 **make**, **g++** and **openssl** are required (all installed in DIT workstations)